West Edmonton Mall

-West Edmonton Mall (WEM) is a shopping mall in Edmonton, Alberta, that is owned, managed, and operated by Triple Five Group.
-It is the second most visited mall in Canada, after the Toronto Eaton Centre in Toronto, followed by Metrotown Mall in Burnaby, and the 14th largest in the world (along with The Dubai Mall) by gross leasable area.
-It is the second largest shopping mall, by square footage, in North America behind the Mall of America.
+West Edmonton Mall (WEM) is a large shopping mall in Edmonton, Alberta, Canada, that is owned, managed, and operated by Triple Five Group.
+It is the second most visited mall in Canada, after the Toronto Eaton Centre in Toronto, followed by Metropolis at Metrotown in Burnaby, and the 29th largest in the world (tied with Fashion Island and the Dubai Mall) by gross leasable area.
+It is the second largest shopping mall, by square footage, in North America behind the Mall of America in Bloomington, Minnesota.
 Mall of America encompasses 5.6 e6ft2 and West Edmonton Mall encompasses 5.3 e6ft2.
 By store count, West Edmonton Mall is the highest in the Western Hemisphere as it currently counts over 800 occupants, in comparison to Mall of America's 520 occupants.
 The mall was founded by the Ghermezian brothers, who emigrated from Iran in 1959.
-The mall's major anchor stores are Hudson's Bay, London Drugs, Marshalls, Simons, The Brick, and Winners/HomeSense.
+The mall's major anchor stores are London Drugs, Marshalls, Simons, The Brick, Winners/HomeSense and West Edmonton Mall Toyota.